Current mortgage rates · week of July 2, 2026

 Vermont Mortgage Overview

-Vermont is an affordable place to live with an average home value of $217,500.
+Vermont has an average home value of around $440,000, close to the national average.
 It's a great place for first-time and subsequent homebuyers.
 Vermont has many programs that help first-time homebuyers who don't qualify for the traditional financing programs listed below.

 Vermont conventional loans